gsarti/svevo-letters-analysis/README.md

 - `dplyr`
 - `pander`

+### Additional requirements

+The set of italian embeddings necessary to test the Word2Vec approach in `future_perspectives` is available on the [Italian NLP Lab](http://www.italianlp.it/resources/italian-word-embeddings/) website.

 ## Results

 A short report of the research project will be updated soon, containing some insights about my results.